bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/firewall-rule.md

 # action of &lt;firewall rule&gt; : firewall action

-Retrieves the Action property for the specified firewall rule.
-This property is implemented as a wrapper around the Windows Firewall API.
-For more information, see the Microsoft documentation for the INetFwRule interface.
+Retrieves the type of action that the specified firewall rule is set to perform (e.g. blocking network traffic).
+On Windows, this property is implemented as a wrapper around the Windows Firewall API.
+For more information, see the Microsoft documentation for the INetFwRule interface and the NET_FW_ACTION enumeration.

-Example running the QnA on a Windows computer showing enabled firewall rule actions.
+Example running the QnA on a Windows computer showing the target application of each firewall rule that allows network traffic.
 Only the first 3 answers are shown.

 {% qna %}
 Q: names of rules whose (action of it = firewall action 1) of firewall